 What is Economic Order Quantity?

-Economic order quantity is the absolute order quantity that an organization should buy to meet its demand while reducing several inventory costs like holding costs, shortage costs, and order costs.
+Economic order quantity is the absolute quantity an organization should buy to meet its demand while reducing several inventory costs like holding, shortage, and order costs.
 It is one of the techniques used in inventory management.

-EOQ formula is effective when the company’s demand, holding, and receiving costs stay constant over time.
+EOQ formula is effective when the company’s demand, holding, and receiving costs stay constant.

 The formula for calculation of economic order quantity is Q = square root of [2DS] / H